Learning about Climate Change

 Overall Trends in Climate Change

-The climate is changing rapidly in Massachusetts in ways that have already impacted fish, wildlife, and their habitats.
+The climate is changing rapidly in the Northeastern United States (NEUS) in ways that have already impacted fish, wildlife, and their habitats.
 These impacts will continue as climate change increases over the coming decades.

 Warming is occurring in all seasons, with the greatest changes in winter, at higher latitudes, and potentially at higher elevations.
 Seasonal warming is extending the growing season, particularly with more frost free days occurring earlier in spring.
-Precipitation amounts are increasing, especially in winter.
-Warmer winters are also resulting in more precipitation falling as rain instead of snow, leading to reduced snowpacks - though stronger blizzards may lead to locally higher snowpacks in Massachusetts and New England.
-In the summer, heavier downpours combined with longer dry streaks are expected, increasing the risk of both droughts and floods.
-Sea level is also rising at a rapid rate along the Massachusetts coastline, leading to coastal flooding, which is compounded by increasingly intense coastal storms, such as hurricanes.
+Precipitation amounts are increasing, especially in summer and fall.
+Warmer winters are also resulting in more precipitation falling as rain instead of snow, leading to reduced snowpacks - though stronger blizzards may lead to locally higher snowpacks in some areas like New England.
+In the summer, heavier downpours combined with longer dry periods are expected, increasing the risk of both droughts and floods.
+Sea level is also rising at a rapid rate along coastlines, leading to coastal flooding, which is compounded by increasingly intense coastal storms, such as hurricanes.

-Changes in temperature in Boston, MA from 1750 - 2013.
-Data courtesy of Berkeley Earth, http://www.berkeleyearth.org
+Warming temperature in the United States of America from 1750 - 2100, with projections after 2022.
+Data courtesy of Berkeley Earth, https://berkeleyearth.org/

 Uncertainty